needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 ## Explorer

-### Shared Styles
+### StyleSheet

-1. Can select the main StyleSheet by the Shared Styles header, showing its dedicated Inspector.
+1. Can select the main StyleSheet by the "StyleSheet" Explorer item, showing its dedicated Inspector.
 1. Selectors with .classNames get pills for each class created in the Explorer.
 1. In the Explorer, you can select selectors by clicking on the row or a class pill.
 1. Can drag a style class pill from the Explorer onto an element in the Viewport to add the class.
 1. Can drag a style class pill from the Explorer onto an element in the Hierarchy to add the class.
 1. Dragging a style class onto an element inside a template instance or C# type in the Viewport adds it to the parent instance or C# element.
 1. Dragging a style class onto an element inside a template instance or C# type in the Hierarchy does nothing.
+1. Below all selectors there's a field that lets you create new selectors (by pressing enter).
+    1. If **Class** mode is selected, a new `.class` selector will be added and you have options for the pseudo states to add.
+    1. If **Complex** mode selected, the raw string will be used for the full selector name, and the pseudo stats MaskField should not be visible.
+1. When hovering or selecting a style selector in the Explorer, all elements in the Canvas that match this selector will highlight.

 ### Hierarchy

 1. Can click to select element.
 1. Can drag element onto other elements in the Hierarchy to reparent.
-1. Can drag element between other elements to reorder, with live preview in the canvas.
+1. Can drag element between other elements to reorder, with live preview in the Canvas.
 1. Can drag element onto other elements in the Viewport to reparent.
 1. Elements are displayed using their #name in blue, or C# type in white if they have no name.
 1. Elements are displayed grayed out if they are children of a template instance or C# type.
 1. Selecting an element inside a template instance or C# type selects the parent instance or C# element.
 1. Dragging element onto a template instance or C# type element in the Viewport reparents it to the parent instance or C# element.
 1. Dragging element onto a template instance or C# type element in the Hierarchy does nothing.
-1. Right-clicking anywhere in the Hierarchy will open the Copy/Paste/Duplicate/Delete context menu.
+1. Right-clicking anywhere in the Hierarchy will open the Copy/Paste/Duplicate/Delete/Rename context menu.
+1. Can double-click on an item to rename it.

 ## Library